syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

 The data grid provides the following events for selection:

- * [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanging_EV.html): This event is raised while selecting a row at the execution time before the row is selected.
-So it allows canceling the selection action by setting the Cancel property of `GridSelectionChangingEventArgs`.
+ * [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanging_EV.html): This event is raised while selecting a row or cell at the execution time before the row or cell is selected.
+So it allows canceling the selection action by setting the `Cancel` property of `GridSelectionChangingEventArgs`.
- * [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanged_EV.html): This event is raised after the column is selected.
+ * [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanged_EV.html): This event is raised after a row or cell is selected.

 These two events are triggered with `GridSelectionChangingEventArgs` and [GridSelectionChangedEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionChangedEventArgs.html) that contain the following properties: